Capacity building reduces stigma and myths about mental illness among care providers

 Role of health care, social development providers

-Our Training and Development programme focuses on this unique opportunity to close the treatment gap, by ensuring that health care and social development providers are equipped with essential knowledge and skills to engage with vulnerable women, identify those at risk and refer those needing advanced care.
+Our Training and Capacity Building programme focuses on this unique opportunity to close the treatment gap, by ensuring that health care and social development providers are equipped with essential knowledge and skills to engage with vulnerable women, identify those at risk and refer those needing advanced care.

 Overall Programme Objectives